 20. Regulations on the study room.

-21. Safety instructions and rules for working in hazardous areas, workplaces, in classrooms.
+21. Safety instructions and rules for working in hazardous areas, workplaces, and classrooms.

-22. Decisions of pedagogical councils, orders for an educational institution.
+22. Decisions of pedagogical councils, orders for educational institutions.

 23. Regulations on paid additional educational services.

-24. Regulations on the entrepreneurial activity of an educational institution.
+24. Regulations on entrepreneurial activities of an educational institution.

-25. Regulations on the competitive admission of students to an educational institution.
+25. Regulations on competitive admission of students to an educational institution.

-26. Regulations on the school subject Olympiad, on competitions.
+26. Regulations on school subject Olympiads and competitions.

 Approximate list of local acts